Oswald Pohl

-Oswald Ludwig Pohl ([ˈɔsvalt ˈpoːl]; 30 June 1892 – 7 June 1951) was a German SS functionary during the Nazi era.
-As the head of the SS Main Economic and Administrative Office and the head administrator of the Nazi concentration camps, he was a key figure in the Final Solution, the genocide of the European Jews.
+Oswald Ludwig Pohl ([ˈɔsvalt ˈpoːl]; 30 June 1892 – 7 June 1951) was a German high-ranking SS official during the Nazi era.
+As the head of the SS Main Economic and Administrative Office and the head administrator of the Nazi concentration camps, he was a key figure in the Holocaust.

+Born in Duisburg, Pohl served in the Imperial German Navy in the Baltic Sea and the Flemish coast during the First World War.
+After the war he worked with the Freikorps and took part in the Kapp Putsch, after which he joined the Reichsmarine.
+Pohl became a member of the SA in 1925 and a Nazi Party member a year later.
+He subsequently became a close associate of Heinrich Himmler and established himself as a capable administrator within the SS.
+In 1942, Himmler appointed Pohl chief of the SS Main Economic and Administrative Office, placing him in charge of all concentration camps and their exploitation of forced labour, SS and Police building projects and SS economic enterprises; he was also made SS-Obergruppenführer.
+At the time he was the third most powerful SS figure after Himmler and Reinhard Heydrich.

-After the war, Pohl went into hiding; he was apprehended in 1946.
-Pohl stood trial in 1947, was convicted of crimes against humanity, and sentenced to death.
-After repeatedly appealing his case, he was executed by hanging in 1951.
+Pohl went into hiding after the war but was apprehended by British troops in 1946.
+He stood in the eponymous Pohl Trial in 1947, was found guilty of war crimes and crimes against humanity and sentenced to death by an American military tribunal.
+After repeated appeals, he was executed by hanging in 1951.

 Early life and career

 Oswald Pohl was born in Duisburg-Ruhrort on 30 June 1892 to blacksmith, Hermann Otto Emil Pohl, and his wife Auguste Pohl (née Seifert); he was the fifth of eight children.
 His parents were financially secure, and he attended a Realgymnasium where he studied classical Greek and Latin texts.
 From what Pohl claimed, he always wanted to study science but his father did not have the means to send him straight to university.
 In 1912, he became a sailor in the Imperial Navy.
 During World War I, he served in the Baltic Sea region and the coast of Flanders.
 Pohl attended a navy school, and became paymaster on 1 April 1918.
 On 30 October of the same year, he married.

-After the end of the war, Pohl attended courses at a trade school, and began studying law and state theory at the Christian-Albrechts-Universität in Kiel; he dropped out of university soon again though, and became paymaster for the Freikorps "Brigade Löwenfeld", working in Berlin, Upper Silesia and the Ruhr basin.
+After the end of the war, Pohl attended courses at a trade school, and began studying law and state theory at the Christian-Albrechts-Universität in Kiel.
+He dropped out of university, and became paymaster for the Freikorps "Brigade Löwenfeld", working in Berlin, Upper Silesia and the Ruhr basin.
 In 1920, like many others involved in the Lüttwitz-Kapp Putsch, he was accepted into the Weimar Republic's new navy, the Reichsmarine.
 Pohl was transferred to Swinemünde in 1924.